— Industrial Disability Retirement Benefit

 (Ordinary Disability) – you are unable to perform your job duties because of a non-work-related injury or illness of extended and uncertain duration and you have 10 or more years of credited service.

-— Meet with a Retirement Counselor: to initiate the disability retirement application process
+— Meet with a Retirement Counselor: to initiate the disability retirement application process.
+Counseling appointments are conducted by phone and can last up to two hours, so please plan accordingly.

 • Picture ID